rlf-arlut/tmrg/doc/source/triplication.rst

    [INFO   ] +----------------------------------------------------+------------------+------------+
    [..]

-You can check in the last table whether the constrains are applied as intended.
+You can check in the last table whether the constraints are applied as intended.
-If not, you can follow step by step process of applying constrains to understand at which point something went wrong.
+If not, you can follow step by step process of applying constraints to understand at which point something went wrong.

 Limitations